-As part of the J H Leeke & Sons group of companies the Vale of Glamorgan Hotel Limited (trading as The Vale Resort) Led by our Managing Director, Stephen Leeke we pride ourself on the large number of staff who have worked for the Company over an extended length of time and believe that this is a reflection of the fairness and integrity with which the business is run together with its family-friendly, flexible approach to part-time working wherever possible.
+As part of the J H Leeke & Sons group of companies the Vale of Glamorgan Hotel Limited (trading as The Vale Resort), is led by our Managing Director, Stephen Leeke.
+As a business we pride ourselves on the large number of colleagues who have worked for the Company over an extended length of time and believe that this reflects the fairness and integrity with which the business is run together with its family-friendly, flexible approach to part-time working wherever possible.

 We have a strong employee led brand with exciting employment opportunities for multiple professional disciplines and for colleagues looking to work full or flexible and reduced hours.

 The Company’s recruitment and career development strategy ensures that everyone regardless of their background, race, ethnicity or gender have equal opportunities.
-Furthermore, the breadth of career opportunities has enabled the company to create a business environment that attracts and retains a good balance of men (46%) and woman (54%) no change from the previous year’s data.
+Furthermore, the breadth of career opportunities has enabled the company to create a business environment that attracts and retains a good balance of men and women, the ratio being 55% female and 45% male.

 Senior management and line management roles across the group are well spilt between male and female and have equal salary, bonus & commission criteria.
 Female staff operating in the same role as male colleagues receive the same remuneration package.